preloader

 fileKey: my-googlecloud-service-account.json

-The async feature should of course be enabled and then the important things to notice are located in to the googlepubsub block:
+The async feature should, of course, be enabled, and then the important things to notice are located in the googlepubsub block:

-• project is the project identifier of your Google project where Pub/Sub service is located,
+• project is the project identifier of your Google project where the Pub/Sub service is located,

-• serviceAccountSecretRef is the name + the file key name for the Secret holding our Service Account private key we just previoulsy created.
+• serviceAccountSecretRef is the name + the file key name for the Secret holding our Service Account private key we just previously created.

 If you have used the Helm Chart based installation of Microcks, this is the corresponding fragment put in a Values.yml file: